equivalent/equivalent.github.io/_posts/til/2022-04-28-how-to-use-bootstrap-5-in-rails-7.md

 ---
 layout: til_post
-title:  "How to use Bootstrap 5 in Rails 7 - importmaps & sprockets"
+title:  "Simple way how to use Bootstrap 5 in Rails 7 - importmaps & sprockets"
 categories: til
 disq_id: til-95
 ---

-Rails 7 is breath of fresh air.
+Rails 7 is a breath of fresh air.
 Thanks to [importmaps](https://github.com/rails/importmap-rails) everything is simple again.
 JavaScript (JS) is easy to be implemented without the need to install node,npm,yarn,webpack,..other 150 non-Ruby tools on your Laptop